zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Ordered description of steps to be taken to execute the method

-1. Using [Get-Del-NS-IPs] get the IP addresses to the name servers ("Name Server IPs").
+1. Using method [Get-Del-NS-IPs] get the IP addresses to the name servers ("Name Server IPs").

 2. Using method [Get-Zone-NS-Names] get the names of the name servers